kukymbr/configen/README.md

 ## Why?

 1. To simplify the creation of config files, obviously;
-2. and to easily keep up-to-date an example config files when config structure has changed;
+2. and to easily keep up to date an example config files when the config structure has changed;
 3. to hide config values behind the read-only struct.

 ## Installation